Dan Botwe: Member of Parliament

 He was the minority chief whip in the 6th Parliament from 2013 to 2017.
-As MP he has contributed to the development of his constituency in several ways.
+As MP he has contributed to the total development of his constituency in several ways.
 He promised his support for Dreams FC, a Ghana Premier League team that plays their home game at Dawu, a town in his constituency.

 Flag bearer ambition

-Botwe contested the 2007 New Patriotic Party primaries for flag bearer.
+Dan Botwe contested the 2007 New Patriotic Party primaries for flag bearer.
 The primaries were organized to find a replacement for John Agyekum Kufour, who had served his full term as the party's flag bearer and President of Ghana.
 The contest pitched 16 other aspirants against Botwe.
 The elections took place in Accra on 22 December 2007.
 Botwe had asserted that the flag bearer position needed a youthful person and should not be considered as a "retirement package" for the aged.
 He lost the election to Nana Akufo-Addo.

 Minister of Information

-From 2006 to 2007 Botwe served as the Minister for Information in the John Agyekum Kufour administration.
+From 2006 to 2007 Dan Botwe served as the Minister for Information (Ghana) in the John Agyekum Kufour administration.
 He succeeded Kwamina Bartels.

 Minister for Regional Reorganisation

-In January 2017, President Akufo-Addo named Botwe as the Minister for the newly created Ministry of Regional Reorganization and Development.
+In January 2017, President Akufo-Addo named Dan Botwe as the Minister for the newly created Ministry of Regional Reorganization and Development.
 Akufo-Addo created the ministry to oversee the division of several regions in the country in fulfillment of one of his political promises.
-The Volta region will be redrawn to create the Oti region, and the Western region will be redrawn to create the Western-north region.
+The Volta region will be redrawn to create the Oti region, and the Western Region (Ghana) will be redrawn to create the Western-North Region.